Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 If you are found responsible for injuries or property damage and the claim exceeds your primary liability limits, an umbrella policy helps cover what you still owe, including legal defense costs in many cases.

-Think of it as an extra layer of financial protection intended to safeguard personal assets.
+Think of it as an extra layer of financial protection designed to help safeguard your personal assets.

-Umbrella policies also typically require certain minimum liability limits on your home and auto insurance before coverage can be added.
-Because umbrella coverage works in coordination with those policies, how coverage is structured can matter as much as the limit itself.
+Umbrella policies typically require certain minimum liability limits on your home and auto insurance before coverage can be added.
+Because umbrella coverage works alongside these underlying policies, how your coverage is structured can be just as important as the overall limit.

 How Umbrella Insurance Works (Simple Example)